zushenyan/ds-algo/README.md

 - `O(n!)` finding all permutations of a string.
 - `O(nlog(n))` mergesort.
 - `O(nm)` Iterating over all the cells in a matrix of size n by m.

+For more info about Big-O complexity please check [bigocheatsheet.com](https://www.bigocheatsheet.com/).